sasha-odintsov/TS-To-Do/README.md

 This app build using:
 - react.js,
 - typescript,
+- tailwind css,
 - redux-toolkit to store data,
-- redux-persist to save data to local storage
+- redux-persist to save data to local storage.

 Demo: https://tasks-todo-list-app.netlify.app